 Plastic bottles have health implications too, as chemicals may leach from the bottles into your water.
 The bottles are BPA-free, which reduces the risk of any problems, but even so, it’s always best to avoid plastic bottles for water whenever you can.

-Smart Water Flavors
+Types Of Smart Water

 While the flavors are surprisingly strong, many people love them.
 That said, your own preferences will have an impact.
 For example, some people find that the cucumber lime water tastes too much like cucumber and the lime is barely there at all.
 Others have no complaints at all.